User Roles

 • Test administration functions

-• Enter scores in the DEI for the Initial ELPAC Writing domain (K–2) and Speaking domain (all grade levels and grade spans).
+• Enter scores into the DEI for the Initial ELPAC Writing domain (K–2) and Speaking domain (all grade levels and grade spans)

 Superintendent Role

-Superintendents are the first role to be assigned in TOMS for both the ELPAC and CAASPP assessments.
+Superintendents are the first role to be assigned in TOMS for both CAASPP and ELPAC.
 The superintendent is responsible for completing the Superintendent Designation in TOMS.
-Once the superintendent role has been established, the primary LEA ELPAC coordinator can be assigned.
-Shortly thereafter, the superintendent will receive instructions to assign the primary LEA CAASPP coordinator role.
+Once the superintendent role has been established, the primary LEA CAASPP coordinator and the primary LEA ELPAC coordinator can be assigned.
+Primary coordinators are responsible for designating LEA-level coordinators and receiving any ordered materials, in addition to the other responsibilities outlined in the User Roles chapter.

 To complete the Superintendent Designation, the superintendent must complete both the Test Security Agreement and the Test Security Affidavit.